OCA/product-attribute/product_supplierinfo_for_customer/README.rst

 ============================================

-This modules allows to use supplier info structure, available in *Procurements* tab of the product form, also for defining customer information, allowing to define prices per customer and product.
+This modules allows to use supplier info structure, available in *Inventory* tab of the product form, also for defining customer information, allowing to define prices per customer and product.

 Configuration